-Despite the aggregate positive perceptions of the full sample, non-trivial percentages of participants did report individual ratings that were more negative than the neutral mid-point across sensing methods and specific self-report items.
-For example, 17.5% of participants (27/154) agreed or strongly agreed that the audio check-ins interfered with their daily activities.
-Approximately 25% of participants agreed or strongly agreed that they disliked both the audio check-ins (42/154; 27.3%) and providing access to the content of their text messages (33/154; 21.4%).
-And approximately 20% of participants disagreed or strongly disagreed that they would be willing to use our sensing methods for audio check-ins (25/154; 16.2%), EMA (35/154; 22.7%), and text message content (23/154; 14.9%) for 1 year to help their recovery.
-This suggests that there is still need to improve each of these sensing methods to make them more acceptable to a larger percentage of individuals.
-The free response evaluations of each method provide a starting point to address participant concerns.
-That said, our participants did generally opt-in and adhere to our sensing methods despite reporting these concerns.
-Therefore, it is not clear yet at what threshold these concerns will translate to barriers for use or adherence to these methods.
+Despite the aggregate positive perceptions of the full sample, nontrivial percentages of participants reported individual ratings that were more negative than the neutral midpoint across the sensing methods and specific self-report items.
+For example, 17.5% (27/154) of the participants agreed or strongly agreed that audio check-ins interfered with their daily activities.
+Approximately 25% of the participants agreed or strongly agreed that they disliked both the audio check-ins (42/154, 27.3%) and providing access to the content of their SMS text messages (33/154, 21.4%).
+Approximately 20% of the participants disagreed or strongly disagreed that they would be willing to use our sensing methods for audio check-ins (25/154, 16.2%), EMA (35/154, 22.7%), and SMS text message content (23/154, 14.9%) for 1 year to help with their recovery.
+This suggests that there is still a need to improve each of these sensing methods to make them more acceptable to a larger percentage of individuals.
+The free-response evaluations of each method provide a starting point to address participant concerns.
+However, our research participants did generally opt in and adhere to our sensing methods despite reporting these concerns.
+Therefore, the threshold at which these concerns will translate to barriers for use or adherence to these methods is unclear.

-2. Individuals Can Sustain the Use of Personal Sensing for Relatively Long Periods
+Individuals Can Sustain the Use of Personal Sensing for Relatively Long Periods

-Most enrolled participants were also able to sustain their commitment to provide these sensed data streams over time.
-More than 91% (154/169) provided at least 1 month of sensed data and a large majority (133/169; 78.7%) provided data for all 3 months.
-As with enrollment statistics, these numbers also likely underestimate participants’ ability to sustain personal sensing because many of the participants who discontinued or did not complete the study reported reasons to stop their participation that were unrelated to personal sensing (e.g., family crisis, relapse, moved out of state).
-However, some participants (N = 4) did explicitly report reasons that appeared related to personal sensing (e.g., study demands too burdensome).
-Additionally, others who stopped participating may have been influenced by their experiences with personal sensing without formally reporting those concerns.
+Most enrolled participants were also able to sustain their commitment to providing these sensed data streams over time.
+More than 91% (154/169) provided at least 1 month of sensed data, and a large majority (133/169, 78.7%) provided data for all 3 months.
+As with enrollment statistics, these numbers also likely underestimate participants’ ability to sustain personal sensing because many of the participants who discontinued or did not complete the study reported reasons to stop their participation that were unrelated to personal sensing (eg, family crisis, relapse, and moved out of state).
+However, some participants (n= 4) explicitly reported reasons that appeared related to personal sensing (eg, study demands were too burdensome).
+In addition, others who stopped participating may have been influenced by their experiences with personal sensing without formally reporting their concerns.

-Participants who enrolled but then discontinued because of the personal sensing methods may have been influenced more by issues related to the burden associated with active sensing rather than more general issues related to data sensitivity/privacy.
+Participants who enrolled but then discontinued because of personal sensing methods may have been influenced more by issues related to the burden associated with active sensing rather than more general issues related to data sensitivity/privacy.
+Participants concerned about sharing passively sensed private information, such as their moment-by-moment location or cellular communications, would likely have had these concerns from the beginning, such that they would not have consented, enrolled, and then opted in to provide these sensitive data.
+However, the burden associated with active sensing (eg, 4 times daily EMA and daily audio check-ins) may not have been clear to them until they tried to sustain those methods over time.
+In our sample of participants, we saw evidence that many of them hardly thought about passively sensed data streams.
+On the other hand, some participants reported more discontent with actively sensed data streams as time progressed.